 In addition to the already high cost of unemployment claims, many business owners overpay claims.
 Many also don’t know that their unemployment tax rate largely depends on the number of past unemployment claims against the business.
 While employers can’t really control whether an employee files a claim, they can take steps to reduce the risk of unqualified claims being levied against them.

 Here are some tips for proactively protecting a business of any size:

-- Outline Clear Expectations by having detailed job descriptions, a comprehensive employee handbook and clearly outlined policies and procedures.
-Have employees sign off as documented proof of acknowledgement.
+- Outline clear expectations by having detailed job descriptions, a comprehensive employee handbook and clearly outlined policies and procedures.
+Have employees sign off as documented proof of acknowledgment.

-- Keep Accurate and Complete Records because specific facts and documentation are usually necessary to support the case.
-This includes things like reports of unsatisfactory work or misconduct, documentation of all warnings or discipline and the employee’s acknowledgement of policies.
+- Keep accurate and complete records because specific facts and documentation are usually necessary to support the case.
+This includes things like reports of unsatisfactory work or misconduct, documentation of all warnings or discipline and the employee’s acknowledgment of policies.
 Have witnesses sign off on all written documents along the way and keep the information in a safe place.

 - Choosing not to perform

 - Refusing to follow a reasonable and justifiable direct order

 - Not acting in the employer’s best interest